DustinChecketts/TargetHealthPlus/README.md

 <h4>Features</h4>

 - A minimalist addon that retains the design of the default Blizzard UI
-- Plug and play with your current Blizzard Interface settings
+- Plug and play with Blizzard's Interface settings
 - Mirrors the player frame status text format for quick readability
-- Utilizes Blizzard's own Interface settings to control
 - High-performance and accurate

 <h4>Acknowledgements</h4>